tests-always-included/wick/formulas/README.md

 The files in `functions/` are sourced into Wick's environment before a formula runs, allowing the `run` script and any formula afterwards to use them.
 (See [Bash concepts] for sourcing.)

 It is a good idea to include functions to eliminate repeated tasks such as adding users, installing configuration files and managing processes.
 Having copious amounts of logging in the functions helps troubleshoot difficulties as well.
-You should use `wick-info`, `wick-debug`, `wick-warn` and `wick-error` (all from [wick-base]) to write output.
+You should use `wickInfo`, `wickDebug`, `wickWarn` and `wickError` (all from [wick-base]) to write output.

 Run Script